jobe3774/raspend/raspend/README.md

-# raspend - a small HTTP backend framework for the Raspberry Pi
+# raspend - a small and easy to use HTTP backend framework for the Raspberry Pi

 First of all, it should be mentioned that **raspend** was originally intended to be a backend framework for the Raspberry Pi, but since it was written entirely in Python, it can be used on any platform with a Python interpreter.